Mujirin/ml_service_using_django/development_notes/notes2_styleing.md

 	$ conda install -c conda-forge django-crispy-forms

 ### Adding the crispy form to the setting
-In settings.py add the following in bold in INSTALLED_APPS settings.py
+In settings.py add the "crispy_forms" in bold in INSTALLED_APPS settings.py

 	INSTALLED_APPS = [
 	    'users.apps.UsersConfig',